Drinking water contaminated with fecal coliform, or E.coli, bacteria can cause health problems.

 Coliform or other bacteria will not necessarily make you sick.
-However, since these organisms have been able to enter your water system other disease-causing organisms (bacteria, viruses, and protozoa) could enter as well.
-To prevent illness, we advise that you boil your water for one minute before drinking.
+However, since these organisms have been able to enter your water system other disease-causing organisms (bacteria, viruses and protozoa) could enter as well.
+To prevent sickness, the Health Department recommends that you boil your water for one minute before drinking.

 Can water tests pinpoint the exact source of contamination?

 No. Water tests show that coliform bacteria have entered your water system, either at the source or between the source and the faucet.
 The tests can't tell you where the source of the contamination is.

 I disinfected my well and consulted with the Health Department, but my water is still contaminated.
 What should I do now?

 You may need to hire an environmental engineer or hydrogeologist to find the problem.
 The Health Department can give you a list of water system consultants and water treatment options.
 Call the Drinking Water Program at 802-863-7220 or 800-439-8550 (toll-free in Vermont) or email [email protected].